zapier/apollo-server-integration-testing/README.md

 [The official integration example code from Apollo](https://github.com/apollographql/fullstack-tutorial/blob/6988f6948668ccc2dea3f7a216dd44bdf25a0b9f/final/server/src/__tests__/integration.js#L68-L74) solves this by instantiating an ApolloServer inside the test and mocking the `context` value by hand.
 But I don't consider this a real integration test, since you're not using the same instantiation code that your production code uses.

-## Development

-If you want to help out, here's a TODO list:

-- [x] Strip flow types before publishing (or switch to Typescript?)
-- [x] Compile to non-es6 module syntax
-- [x] Add tests
-- [x] Add auto-formatting

 ## Support

 This package should work for consumers using `apollo-server-express`.
 We don't plan on supporting any other node server integrations at this time.